-I saw it on the listserv, thought “This looks interesting” and I applied.
+I saw it on the listserv!
+I thought, “This looks interesting.”
+So I applied.

 I know that you worked at the Baldwinsville Public Library but I’m not sure about the specifics.
 What project were you working on?
 Could you describe the technical process for me?

 First, I helped set up a backup LAMP web server.
 LAMP (Linux, Apache, MySQL, and PHP) is a stack of programs that work together to host a website.
 Linux is the operating system that the other programs run on (we used Debian, a stable distro of Linux often used for servers).
 Apache HTTP Server is the web server that the website is hosted on.
 MySQL stores the website’s database.
 PHP is the scripting language used for web development.

 Next, I installed a program called Omeka on the test server to troubleshoot any problems before we installed a new version of it on the live web server.
 Omeka is a web-publishing platform (like Word Press), which was designed specifically for digital collections and displays.
 Once the troubleshooting was done, my Internship supervisor and I made the necessary changes to the live server.